qoomon/maven-git-versioning-extension/README.md

 **ℹ Also available as [Gradle Plugin](https://github.com/qoomon/gradle-git-versioning-plugin)**

-This extension can virtually set project version and properties, based on current **Git status**.
+This extension can virtually set project version and properties, based on current **Git status**

-ℹ **No POM files will be modified, version and properties are modified in memory only.**
+ℹ **No POM files will be modified, version and properties are modified in memory only**

 * Get rid of…
     * editing `pom.xml`
-    * managing project versions with within files and Git tags.
+    * managing project versions within files and Git tags
-    * Git merge conflicts.
+    * git merge conflicts
-* Highly customizable configuration, see example below.
+* Highly customizable configuration, see example below
   ![Example](docs/MavenGitVersioningExtension.png)

 ## Usage